rusparrish/Visual-Thinking-Lens/README.md

 ## Overview

-The **Visual Thinking Lens (VTL)** is a Recursive Lab for Visual Intelligence.
-Don’t just make images.
-Make images that speak.
-Most AI images form through default mimicry and aesthetic averages, not authorship.
-The Lens is a role-structured, multi-engine scaffold that combines named feature concepts (axes), causal/consistency checks (validators), and contrastive casework to make models explain, test, and repair their own judgments.
+The **Visual Thinking Lens (VTL)** is an evaluation and diagnostic framework for generative visual systems.
+It measures structural and compositional behavior that semantic metrics do not capture.

+Most AI image outputs exhibit strong spatial priors and compositional defaults regardless of prompt content.
+VTL instruments these behaviors through geometry-first kernels, stability analysis, and controlled perturbation testing.

+Rather than optimizing aesthetics, the Lens is designed to:
+- Expose compositional bias and structural convergence
+- Detect early failure modes before semantic collapse
+- Compare cross-model spatial behavior
+- Enable controlled steering and diagnostic benchmarking

+---

 ## What the Lens Is
-The Visual Thinking Lens is a multi-engine, recursive critique field that works by applying structural intelligence to prompts, compositions, and symbolic logic.
-It (re)builds imagery in the ways defaults cannot see.
-It interrogates images **not by style, but by structure**.
-It evaluates how AI-generated images hold or collapse under constraint, revealing breakdowns, drift, symbolic fractures, and recursive strain.
-So don’t just make images, interrogate them and then remake them into images that speak.
-Most AI images aren’t composed, they form through default mimicry, not authorship, this Lab is out to change that.

-This is not a toolkit.
-It is a **lens**: a reasoning engine that turns glitch into architecture, and failure into consequence.
-A set of tools that apply pressure to the underlying structure of diffusion, prompting, composition and remaking of almost any type of images (real or AI).
-It is a:

-- Recursive prompt-pressure engine for generative image collaboration.
-- Diagnostic layer that reverse-engineers structural alternatives in AI-generated and human made imagery.
-- Symbolic/structural critique lens that rivals or exceeds native model feedback.
-- Scoring systems that create pressure loops not found in aesthetics-first systems.
-- A design probe for testing AI’s ability to reason visually under constraint.
+The Visual Thinking Lens is a multi-engine evaluation field that analyzes how generative models organize space under constraint.
+It focuses on:
+- Spatial priors and geometric bias
+- Stability basins and operating envelopes
+- Structural drift and collapse patterns
+- Prompt sensitivity versus model-driven behavior

+VTL evaluates images by structure rather than style.
+It measures how outputs respond to perturbation, variation, and constraint, revealing where models remain stable and where geometry begins to break.

+## What This Is Not
+This is not a prompt collection or aesthetic tuning toolkit.
+- It is a measurement and diagnostic system intended for:
+- Model behavior analysis
+- Research instrumentation
+- Generative system evaluation
+- Creative tooling with structural control

+## Core Capabilities
+The framework provides:
+- Geometry-first kernel metrics for spatial behavior
+- Cross-model compositional fingerprinting
+- Stability envelope and stress testing tools
+- Structural regression detection
+- Reproducible evaluation pipelines

 ---

-## Why It Exists

-Most AI-generated imagery defaults to aesthetic gloss.
-VTL was developed to see what machines miss:

-- Structural weakness masked by polish
-- Semantic instability under recursion
-- Pattern collapse disguised as coherence
-- Symbolic voids where meaning should strain

-Ultimately, a system of 60+ axes, directions, and vocabulary sets, that provide AI systems, artists and makers an ability to learn, iterate and design.
-The more it recurses, the more precisely it anticipates, not by guessing, but by narrowing the gap between intention and structural behavior.

----

 ### 🧪 Kernel Metrics for Compositional Analysis

-Current evaluation metrics for generative image models (FID, CLIP, T2I-CompBench) measure semantic correctness and feature-space realism, but they miss a fundamental dimension: spatial reasoning.
-Models can satisfy prompts while exhibiting distinct compositional priors—habitual patterns in placement, void allocation, packing density, and mass distribution.
-This repository introduces a minimal geometric kernel (Δx, rᵥ, ρᵣ, μ, xₚ) that quantifies these spatial behaviors, revealing stable "compositional basins" where different engines naturally operate.
-Testing across 300+ images and 14 platforms shows that GPT and Sora cluster in right-biased, high-void regimes while MidJourney exhibits left-weighted compression, and these signatures remain stable across prompt variations.
-Critically, perturbation experiments demonstrate that geometric structure degrades before semantic failure—void ratio and cohesion decay provide early collapse signals invisible to semantic metrics.
-The framework is designed for practical adoption: geometric primitives computed from standard mask extraction, compatible with existing benchmarks, and applicable to version regression detection, model comparison, safety monitoring, and architectural fingerprinting.
-Full implementation notebooks, validation protocols, and cross-engine comparative studies are included for independent verification and extension.
+Most evaluation metrics for generative image models (FID, CLIP, T2I-CompBench) measure semantic similarity and feature realism.
+They do not measure how models organize space.

+Generative systems often satisfy prompts while exhibiting strong compositional priors: consistent patterns in placement, void allocation, packing density, and mass distribution.
+This repository introduces a minimal geometry-first kernel (Δx, rᵥ, ρᵣ, μ, xₚ) that quantifies these spatial behaviors and exposes stable compositional basins where different engines naturally operate.

+Across hundreds of measured outputs and multiple platforms, distinct spatial signatures emerge.
+These patterns remain stable across prompt variation, indicating model-driven structure rather than prompt-driven layout.

+Perturbation experiments further show that geometric structure degrades before semantic failure.
+Void ratio and cohesion decay provide early collapse signals that standard evaluation metrics do not capture.

+The framework is designed for practical use.
+All metrics are computed from standard mask extraction and integrate with existing evaluation pipelines.
+Use cases include model comparison, regression detection, stability monitoring, and architectural fingerprinting.

+Implementation notebooks, validation protocols, and comparative studies are included for reproducibility and extension.

 ---

 ### 🧪 LSI-lite: A Composition Analysis Tool (`/LSI_Image_Quality_Tools`)

-LSI-lite (MVP) measures how an image behaves under compositional structure using three primitives: Δx (off-center gravity), rᵥ (void ratio), ρᵣ (rupture/mark energy) and tells you if it sits within intended bands for its class.
-It’s built to study stability, not to crown winners.
-Balance (Δx): How far the visual center is from the geometric center Density (rᵥ): The ratio of empty space to filled space Detail (ρᵣ): The amount of edge energy and texture density in key areas It combines these measurements into a 0-100 score for how an image lines up or "passes" basic structural compositional criteria.
-It helps distinguish delta in AI and human default.

-- Balance (Δx): How far the visual center is from the geometric center
-- Density (rᵥ): The ratio of empty space to filled space
-- Detail (ρᵣ): The amount of edge energy and texture density in key areas
-- It combines these measurements into a 0-100 score and tells you whether an image "passes" basic compositional criteria structural exploration test.

-Why researchers use it (not FID/CLIP/SSIM).
-Resemblance and caption metrics can’t answer: will this composition hold when pushed?
-LSI-lite is a composition structural exploration test and a quick, profiled gate you can log across Baseline → Pressure → Collapse-trigger runs.
-It is in collaboration, not competitive.

-This tool while only only a MVP, the same folder has a release v3--> lets LSI look in color alongside grayscale—purely for diagnostics.
+LSI-lite is a lightweight structural metric for evaluating compositional stability.
+It measures three primitives: Δx (spatial offset), rᵥ (void ratio), and ρᵣ (edge/mark density), then scores alignment to expected structural bands on a 0–100 scale.

+Unlike semantic metrics (FID/CLIP/SSIM), LSI-lite tests whether composition holds under pressure.
+It’s designed for baseline → perturbation → collapse tracking, not aesthetic ranking.

+Includes MVP grayscale pipeline and optional color diagnostic version (v3) for extended analysis.

 ---

 ### 🧪 Kernel Metrics Spec and Instrument (`/kernel-metrics-spec-and-instrument`)

-Precise Mapping: Kernel Metrics → Gradient-Field Operations defines a deterministic framework for measuring spatial priors in images and pairs it with a working instrument.
-The document formalizes seven compositional kernel metrics—Δx, rᵥ, ρᵣ, μ, xₚ, θ, ds—and shows how each is instantiated as an operation on the gradient field |∇I|, treating every image as a force field of mass, void, and pull rather than a bag of objects.
-The accompanying notebook turns that specification into a diagnostic tool: given any image, it builds gradient and skeleton fields, void and mass masks, multi-panel overlays, and compositional fingerprints, then outputs the kernel metrics as a compact summary of how the frame is structured.
-Together, they provide a coherent way to see, quantify, and compare the spatial priors of both human and model-generated images—without touching training data or model internals.
+Defines a geometry-first framework for measuring spatial priors in images and provides a working diagnostic instrument.
+The spec formalizes seven kernel metrics (Δx, rᵥ, ρᵣ, μ, xₚ, θ, ds) as operations on the image gradient field.
+The accompanying notebook computes masks, structural overlays, compositional fingerprints, and kernel summaries for direct comparison across human and model-generated images.

 ---

 ### 🧪 The Visual Cognitive Load Index (VCLI-G) (`/Visual_Cognitive_Load_Index`)

-The Visual Cognitive Load Index (VCLI-G) is a way to measure how much visual effort an image asks from a viewer.
-It looks at structure — balance, voids, and tension — not beauty or subject matter.
-In simple terms, it tells you whether a picture’s complexity is “earned” (coherent, intentional) or just “busy.”
-By combining geometric cues like curvature, layering, and void control, it turns what artists sense intuitively into a number you can track or compare.
-It’s like having a visible dial for visual tension and compositional focus.
-It estimates earned complexity: how effectively structure sustains cognitive engagement without collapsing into noise.
-Paired with SCI (Structural Coherence Index), it provides a two-axis framework for analyzing and steering visual organization across human and AI-generated imagery.
+VCLI-G measures how much structural effort an image demands from a viewer.
+It evaluates balance, void control, layering, and tension to estimate “earned complexity” — sustained visual engagement driven by composition rather than surface detail.
+Paired with the Structural Coherence Index (SCI), it provides a two-axis framework for analyzing and steering visual organization across human and AI-generated imagery.

 ---